Is Public Policy the Right Major for Me?

 One Sanford Alum's Academic Pathway

 Caroline Fairchild, a 2012 Duke graduate who majored in public policy, is the managing news editor at LinkedIn.
 While at Sanford, Fairchild completed the Policy Journalism and Media Studies Certificate, and received valuable advice on potential media careers from Professors Kenneth Rogerson and Phil Bennett.
-Judith Kelley, the incoming dean of the Sanford School, ran her thesis program.
+Dean Judith Kelley ran her thesis program.
 (Fairchild researched how international media coverage of Myanmar affected international policy toward the country.)

 Upon graduation, Fairchild received a scholarship to intern at Bloomberg News.
 There, she fell in love with reporting.
 She now works collaboratively with product managers and data scientists at LinkedIn to help ensure their content is effectively reaching targeted audiences.